rialele/breast-cancer-diagnosis/README.md

 The performance evaluation parameters for the designed model are specificity, accuracy, sensitivity, F1 score, precision, recall and Area Under the Curve(AUC).

-#### Results:
-The research concluded that the Support Vector Machine Algorithm proved to be the most effective model which fit our dataset with an Accuracy of 95.8% followed by KNN with an accuracy of 95.3%.

 #### Documentation:
 The code.ipynb file contains the entire code along with comments.